Research

 Development of Open Source Software Tools

-I am engaged with developing open-source software tools in Python and Julia to enable our Earth Science community to perform data analysis in an efficient and reproducible way.
+I am engaged with developing open-source software tools in Python and Julia to enable our Earth Science community to perform data analysis and modeling in an efficient and reproducible way.
 I have led the development of two open-source Python packages: GCM-Filters and ROMS-Tools.

 ROMS-Tools